Skinny Beef Enchiladas are definitely a must try. These beef enchiladas use lighter ingredients but are still packed with flavor!

 - Pour enchilada sauce in a medium bowl.
 Dip each warm tortilla in enchilada sauce then place on a plate.
 Top tortilla with 3 Tablespoons of beef mixture and 1 Tablespoon of cheese.
 Roll up and place in prepared pan, seam-side down.
 Repeat with all tortillas and beef.

 - Pour enchilada sauce all over the enchiladas in pan.
 (You may not want to use all the sauce.
-I only used a little over half the can.)
+It depends on how saucy you like your enchiladas.
+I only use 1½ cans.)
 Sprinkle the tops evenly with remaining cheese.

 - Bake, uncovered, 20 to 25 minutes or until cheese is hot and bubbly.
 Remove from oven and let stand 5 minutes before serving.
 Serve with desired toppings and enjoy!